 For a fun video overview where you can see your classmates in action check out: http://yournmconnection.nm.org/home/med-students-cook-up-health

 Class time will be faculty-guided and discussion-based.
-Groups are comprised of 10-12 students led by one to two faculty facilitators.
+Groups are comprised of up to 16 students led by one to two faculty facilitators.

 Schedule for the 2-week virtual elective:

 - synchronous and asynchronous sessions where you learn the evidence behind plant-based nutrition; role of macro and micronutrients and how deficiencies manifest; nutrition- disease connections; the role of medicinal spices; and nutrition approaches for underserved communities.